kaikue/LovelyWorld/README.md

 - other heart colors: orange, yellow, green, blue, purple, white

 - puzzles
+	- put item on back of enemy to move it
 	- crystals
 		- throw reset/recall crystal and quickly grab another item
 		- put down and regrab recall crystal to change its recall point